 We all have those times where we wish we could shrivel up and hide from existence.
 Whether it’s by getting rejected or humiliating yourself in front of a crowd.
 I am not easily embarrassed but there was one time I recall wanting to just die right then and there.

 At the end of my junior year of college I was determined to get a cat.
 I have always loved animals and found cats to be relatively easy to deal with.
-My friend at the time, Greg, agreed to drive out to a farm hours away and pick up a kitten with me.
-Now, Greg owns a 2000 Mustang that is flamboyantly red to catch everyone’s attention.
+My friend at the time, Gumby, agreed to drive out to a farm hours away and pick up a kitten with me.
+Now, Gumby owned a 2000 Mustang that is flamboyantly red to catch everyone’s attention.
 Where I live, not many people own a convertible Mustang because in winter it snows and Mustangs are incapable of driving well in most weather conditions.
 I can rant for ages how this car is a piece of crap and I can’t fathom why anyone would want a car where safety is the last concern.

-I decided to pick up my cat in early May and on that day I was feeling nauseous in the passenger’s seat of Greg’s car.
+I decided to pick up my cat in early May and on that day I was feeling nauseous in the passenger’s seat of Gumby’s car.
 It didn’t help that I was also in direct sunlight.
 I tried blasting the air conditioning and rolling down the windows for some wind on my face, but nothing was working.
 I opted to take off my pants in the driver’s seat since I was wearing boy shorts underneath my jeans, figuring no one on the highway would notice since the windows were up.
 No sooner than 10 minutes after driving on the highway, everything went downhill.

-Greg commented that there was something off about his car as it was driving oddly.
+Gumby commented that there was something off about his car as it was driving oddly.
 Luckily there was a rest station about a mile away.
 We both figured maybe it was a flat tire.
 Neither of us thought to check the temperature gauge which was clearly pointed at the H for the engine was overheating.
-Before Greg had a chance to pull in to the rest stop, smoke was pouring out the front of the car.
+Before Gumby had a chance to pull in to the rest stop, smoke was pouring out the front of the car.
 We both looked at each other and as soon as he slammed the brakes, we jumped out.
 Remember the part where I was nauseous so I took off my pants to cool down?
 I was standing next to a smoking, obnoxiously red car on the highway in my underwear.
 I would have been way less mortified if my boy shorts were opaque, but that wasn’t the case.
 They were lacy and red.
 In direct sunlight, nothing was left to the imagination.

-A car directly behind us, pulled up and a man offered to help.
+A car directly behind us pulled up and a man offered to help.
 Apparently he had several bottles of antifreeze with him and was able to help us cool down the engine.
 I would have thanked the guy if it wasn’t for the fact I was struggling to put my pants back on and was well aware he got a great view of well… everything.
 I didn’t get my cat that day and managed to lose the little amount of dignity I was struggling to maintain.

 - Towing and Tickets